M7 Priest: Variants

 M7 fitted with 25 pounder gun in July 1942.

 British SPG naming scheme

 A British self-propelled gun armed with the Ordnance QF 25-pounder in design from 1941 was nicknamed Bishop as its appearance was said to resemble a bishop's mitre and a replacement, the US 105 mm howitzer motor carriage M7, was called "Priest", as part of its superstructure was said to resemble a pulpit.
 Following this line of names, a 1942 self-propelled gun armed with the QF 6 pounder was named Deacon and a 1943 weapon carrier with the QF 25-pounder was called Sexton.

+In popular culture

+An altered M37 Priest was used to represent a German Tiger tank in the "Hold That Tiger" episode of the TV series Hogan's Heroes (season 1, episode 2, first broadcast September 24, 1965).